Calculating Beam Deflection from First Principles

 Sure enough, this is the same value we obtained above.
 By plotting these equations, we can further visualise the contribution of each load towards the overall deflected shape, Fig. 9.

 So that about wraps up our discussion of beam deflection.
 In the end, it’s up to you what approach you decide to take to calculate deflections.
 There are of course other methods that you may use to evaluate deflection, but in any event it’s good to have an understanding of how we can go about it from first principles.
 Remember, just like any derivation, this one has its limiting assumptions, discussed above.
-Everything we’ve discussed about is only valid provided we satisfy these limiting assumptions.
+Everything we’ve discussed above is only valid provided we satisfy these limiting assumptions.

 Dr Seán Carroll